-Life As a Manufacturing Stone Cutter or Carver
+What Do Manufacturing Stone Cutter or Carver Do?

 Position Description Cut or carve stone according to diagrams and patterns.

-List of Manufacturing Stone Cutter or Carver Job Duties
+A Day in the Life of a Manufacturing Stone Cutter or Carver

 - Copy drawings on rough clay or plaster models.